Exact solutions to the Erd\H{o}s-Rothschild problem: Introduction

 Let a non-increasing sequence $\bm{k} = (k_1,\ldots,k_s) \in \mathbb{N}^s$ of natural numbers be given.
 By an \emph{$s$-edge-colouring} (or \emph{colouring} for brevity) of a graph $G=(V,E)$ we mean a function $\chi:E\to [s]$, where we denote $[s]:=\{1,\dots,s\}$.
 Note that colourings do not have to be proper, that is, adjacent edges can have the same colour.
 A colouring $\chi$ of $G$ is called $\bm{k}$-\emph{valid} if, for every $c\in [s]$, the colour-$c$ subgraph $\chi^{-1}(c)$ contains no copy of $K_{k_c}$, the complete graph of order $k_c$.
 Write $F(G; \bm{k})$ for the number of $\bm{k}$-valid colourings of $G$.
 This paper concerns the parameter

 the maximum value of $F(G;\bm{k})$ for an $n$-vertex graph $G$, and the \emph{$\bm{k}$-extremal} graphs (i.e.~those graphs which attain this maximum).
-We always assume $s \geq 2$ and $k \geq 3$ otherwise the problem is trivial.
+We always assume $s \geq 2$ and $k_s \geq 3$ for otherwise the problem is trivial or reduces to one with shorter $\bm{k}$.
 Determining $F(n;\bm{k})$ in the case $\bm{k}=(3,3)$ was originally studied by Erd\H{o}s and Rothschild~\cite{ER,ER2}, and hence it is called the \emph{Erd\H{o}s-Rothschild problem}.
 It is in general wide open.
 The following summarises all of the cases where $F(n;\bm{k})$ is known (in one case only asymptotically).
 Write $(k;s)$ for the tuple $(k,\ldots,k)$ of length $s$.

 \begin{theorem} There exists $n_0(k)>0$ such that the following hold for all integers $n \geq n_0$.

 \rm

 (*) These graphs are known to be asymptotically extremal only: they achieve the right exponent in $F(n;\bm{k})$.
 Here, $T_{\alpha,\beta}(n)$ denotes the complete partite graph with parts of size $\alpha n, \alpha n, (\frac{1}{4}-\alpha)n, (\frac{1}{4}-\alpha)n, \beta n, \beta n, (\frac{1}{4}-\beta)n, (\frac{1}{4}-\beta)n$, and $T'_{\alpha,\beta}(n)$ denotes the complete partite graph with parts of size $\frac{n}{4},\frac{n}{4},\alpha n, \alpha n, \beta n, \beta n, (\frac{1}{4}-\alpha-\beta)n, (\frac{1}{4}-\alpha-\beta)n$.